xantari/PinCab.Configurator/readme.md

 22. All functions of SetDMD + more options (Utilities>>PinMAME ROM Browser)
 	a.
 You can preview the ROM settings in either DMDExt or VPinMame's native renderer
 23. Pinup Player location settings read/write/validation
+24. PinUp Popper 1.4+ is supported since it uses the Pinup Player screen settings.
+Older versions of pinup popper which use SQLLite database for screen positions are not supported.
+25. Manual settings output info for Pinball FX2/FX3 (so you can just type the values into the program to match your DMD position)

 # Instructions